tsutsu/kustomizer/README.md

 * KustomizeR is modular, and is intended to be loaded and used as a library, rather than being spawned as a subprocess.
-Crucially, the load path for plugins is under the caller's control, and so higher-level frameworks can manage project-level KustomizeR plugins.
+Crucially, the load path for plugins is under the caller's control, and so higher-level frameworks can inject plugins into a KustomizeR session to suit their needs.

 * Some `kustomization.yaml` features have been temporarily extended in non-compatible ways.
-  * `patchesJson6902` accepts an inline an `ops` array
+  * `patchesJson6902` accepts an inline `ops` array
   * `patchesJson6902` accepts a `gsub` op

 (Before v1.0, these extensions will be moved to become built-in plugins, to